 Create music any way you like

 The R8 is a pad sampler and rhythm machine too.
 Eight velocity-sensitive pads allow the triggering of up to 24 samples, drum sounds, or loops.
-Over 500 internal loops and drum patterns are provided, along with 500MB of loops and patterns from Big Fish Audio.

 In addition, you can create your own custom samples and loops from recorded audio tracks.
 Quantization and time-stretching can be applied to ensure perfect synchronization.
 Three playback modes are available for each pad (Repeat, Gate, and 1Shot), and the onboard audio sequencer allows step entry when absolute precision is required.